-Using the brief approach, then, Gabriela might say: "Sebastian, I'm sensing your discomfort-that you have a great need29... for these long-time clients ... to be taken care of."
+Using the brief approach, then, Gabriela might say: "Sebastian, I'm sensing your discomfort (or, "I'm hearing your concern.")-that you have a great need . . . for these long-time clients . . . to be taken care of."
+Do not pause, however, until you have begun to tentatively state your counterpart's need.
+One way of being tentative is slowing down our speech pattern, inviting the other to interrupt us before we even finish the sentence.
 Once again, we will want to speak softly, slowly, tentatively, and briefly.
 We carefully choose the reflected emotions.
 For instance, prefer to say "somewhat frustrated" or "somewhat upset" and avoid the word "angry" or "mad."
 Most individuals react defensively when told they are angry.